Department of Economics Senior Integrative Exercise ("COMPS")

 D. Dates and Procedures

-- Three sets of electronic files - the Abstract, the Comps Paper (including title), and relevant data, must be submitted in final form to the following: The Comps Supervisor, the Comps Archiving Coordinator for digital archiving in the Library and the Administrative Assistant (emailed as an MS-Word or pdf attachment to (firstname.lastname@example.org) no later than one week after final papers are submitted, by March 6 (Winter Term 2015) and by May 29 (Spring Term 2015).
-A digital file of your PowerPoint poster should also be submitted to the administrative assistant before the Comps Poster Session on May 28.
+5. Two sets of electronic files - the Abstract, the Comps Paper (including title), and relevant data, must be submitted in final form to the following: The Comps Supervisor AND the Administrative Assistant (emailed as an MS-Word or pdf attachment) no later than one week after final papers are submitted, by March 3 (Winter Term 2017) and by May 26 (Spring Term 2017).

-- All students choosing the Paper option will be expected to create a poster (36" by 48" PowerPoint) of their Comps research and participate in a Department Poster Session on Thursday, May 28 in Great Hall.
-You must mount your poster on the bulletin board (in Great Hall at 3:30 pm) and be set up and READY by 4 p.m.
+7. All students choosing the Paper option will be expected to create a poster (48" by 36" PowerPoint) of their Comps research and participate in a Department Poster Session on Thursday, May 25 in Great Hall.
+You must mount your poster on the bulletin board (in Great Hall at 3:30 pm) and be set up and READY by 4 pm.
 The session is open to the community, parents and friends.
 Those students graduating early or will not be on campus spring term are still required to prepare a poster and are expected to make a good faith attempt to be present at the poster session.
 In the unusual event you cannot be available, you should have a proxy prepared to represent you and describe your research.
-Failure to prepare and present a poster can result in the failure of Comps.
 Questions should be directed to the Chair of the Department (see poster guidelines on the Economics Department website for more information).

 II.
 Comprehensive Examination Option